pingidentity/terraform-provider-pingfederate/docs/resources/idp_token_processor.md

 Optional:

 - `masked` (Boolean) Specifies whether this attribute is masked in PingFederate logs.
-Defaults to false.
+Defaults to `false`.

 <a id="nestedatt--attribute_contract--extended_attributes"></a>